zbt160/osmocom-bb/README.md

 ##Section 3: Errors encountered

-In case you have to recompile and run into errors, do it as root and not using sudo.
+In case you have to recompile and run into errors, do it as root (using `su`) and not using `sudo`.
 As root, issue the following commands:

      make distclean && make